-(ii)\, \\ and \\\ indicate significance at 10%, 5% and 1% level, respectively
+(ii), and indicate significance at 10%, 5% and 1% level, respectively

 The long-run coefficients estimated from the ARDL models are given in Table 3.
 The results indicate that the sector-specific stock market development index is positively related to the respective sector's economic growth in all the three sectors namely manufacturing: electricity, gas, and water, and services.
 Financial development is also found to have a significant long-run relationship with economic growth in all three sectors.
 This implies that the sector-specific stock market development has a positive influence on that sector's economic growth while financial development in the economy affects all the sectors of the economy positively in terms of leading to the output growth in these sectors. encourages economic growth in that particular sector.
 All the other control variables are found to have a significant relationship with growth in the manufacturing sector with the energy price index exhibiting a negative relationship.
-The energy price index and REER are found to have a significant positive relationship with economic growth in the Electricity, Gas, and Water Supply sector while in the case of Services, the interest rates, and energy price index are found to be having a significant effect with energy price index exhibiting a negative relationship and energy price index are found to be having a significant effect with energy price index exhibiting a negative relationship with economic growth in the Electricity.
+The energy price index and REER are found to have a significant positive relationship with economic growth in the Electricity, Gas, and Water Supply sector while in the case of Services, the interest rates, and energy price index are found to be having a significant effect with energy price index exhibiting a negative relationship.